Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The Route

-The Seven Stars train cruises the striking landscapes of Kyushu island, renowned for a stunning volcanic landscape of national parks and hot springs.
+The Seven Stars train cruises the striking landscapes of Kyushu island, renowned for its stunning volcanic landscape of national parks and hot springs.

 The Seven Stars train cruises the striking landscapes of Kyushu island…